Nigerian president delays budget on spending dispute - source

-ABUJA/LAGOS Nigerian President Goodluck Jonathan will not present the 2014 budget to the national assembly as planned on Tuesday because of a disagreement between his team and lawmakers over plans to curb spending.
+ABUJA Nigerian President Goodluck Jonathan will not present the 2014 budget to the national assembly as planned on Tuesday because of a disagreement between his team and lawmakers over plans to curb spending, a senior government source told Reuters.

-A letter from Jonathan read out in the assembly by Senate president David Mark said: "It is infeasible for me to present the budget in the absence of a harmonised position," with executive, upper and lower house all disagreeing on spending.

-He gave no new date, saying only that when lawmakers had agreed a position, then he would deliver the budget.

-Lawmakers have indicated they wish to raise spending in the budget for next year, ahead of presidential and parliamentary polls in 2015, but the houses disagree on by how much.
+Lawmakers indicated last month that they wanted to increase spending in the budget for next year, ahead of presidential and parliamentary elections in 2015.
+No new date has been fixed for the presentation, the source said.

-Finance Minister Ngozi Okonjo-Iweala proposed curbing spending in a 2014 budget framework paper after the government spent almost $6 billion (3 billion pounds) of oil savings this year to cover budget revenue shortfalls.
-Oil makes up 80 percent of revenues.
+Finance Minister Ngozi Okonjo-Iweala proposed curbing spending in a 2014 budget framework paper after the government spent almost $6 billion (£3,732,271,709.38) of oil savings this year to cover budget revenue shortfalls.

 Economists however had said she would struggle to get the budget passed in parliament.